BBeese/Interview-Prep/README.md

 **Graph - Dijkstra'sAlgorithmSearch:**

-**Brute Force:** (Personal fav)
+**Brute Force:**

 **Greedy:**

 **Dynamic Programming:**

 ## Questions to ask Interviewer
--  "Mentorship?
-Onboarding?"
+-  Mentorship?
+Onboarding?
+-  What does a typical day look like?
+-  Can you tell me about the team I'll be working with?
--  “What do you personally like about working here?”
+-  What do you personally like about working here?

 # Things to work on:
 - map, reduce, filter in python
 - cloud with python
-- refresh data structures & algosw
+- refresh data structures & algos
 - maybe another python project.
 Crypto?
 Stocks?
 Election data?
 Weather across the states?
 "Only in texas/midwest/florida/literallyeverywhere can you experience all 4 seasons in one day" data project to prove weather is unpredictable everywhere